GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/tests/README.md

     mkdir -p [SOLUTION_AREA]/kpt/[SOLUTION_NAME]
     ```

-1. Create a testcase YAML file with a descriptive name, i.e.
+1. Create the testcase YAML file `required_fields_only.yaml`:
-    `required_fields_only.yaml`:

     ```
     touch [SOLUTION_AREA]/kpt/[SOLUTION_NAME]/required_fields_only.yaml
     ```

     **Note:** Currently we only support one testcase, which only set required
     kpt setters (setters set by PLACEHOLDER).
-Exceptions like SQLInstance name
+Setting optional kpt setters in
+    tests is not necessary except for the SQLInstance name.
+This issue will be
-    will be addressed in the upcoming changes.
+    addressed in the upcoming changes.

 1. Check if the solution requires any PLACEHOLDERs to be set: